Skip to content

 Enter CMAF (Common Media Application Format).

-CMAF unifies the container format.
+CMAF unifies the video container format.
 Instead of creating separate video files, you create one set of fragmented MP4 (fMP4) files.
 You then create two lightweight manifest files—one .m3u8 for HLS and one .mpd for DASH—that point to the same video data.

 This approach, often called "Single File, Dual Manifest," cuts storage costs by 50% and simplifies the entire workflow.
 In 2026, if you aren't using CMAF, you're wasting money.